 People are tracking you online.
 Whether they’re trying to scam you or serve you with ads, privacy is not something you can take for granted.

 Between your emails, cookies (the tracking kind, not the delicious kind) and nosy apps, you’re being watched without even knowing it, but don’t despair — you can take back your privacy in a few steps.
-Tap or click here for five ways you’re being tracked that you can stop immediately.
+Here’s how to fight back against Big Tech.

 Do you keep a low profile online?
 That’s great, but it doesn’t completely protect you.
 People search sites scour the internet for publicly available information and give it to anyone looking for it.
 For this week’s Opt-Out Tuesday, we’ll show you how to remove yourself from Instant Checkmate.

 Avoid people search sites at all costs, especially if it costs you

 Don’t ever pay for any people search service.
 Most of these sites are scammy in nature.
 You may think you’re paying for one report and find that you’ve been roped into recurring charges.